gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 ## VII.
 Topological Superconductors and Majorana Fermions

-Some of the most exciting topological phases are topological superconductors — bulk superconductors with topologically protected boundary modes.
+Some of the most exciting topological phases are topological superconductors: bulk superconductors with topologically protected boundary modes.

 **The Kitaev chain (2001):**

-Alexei Kitaev proposed a 1D model — a chain of spinless fermions with p-wave superconducting pairing:
+Alexei Kitaev proposed a 1D model, a chain of spinless fermions with p-wave superconducting pairing: